-Best practices for connecting IoT platforms to the contact center will be critical if companies want to create a seamless customer experience across all interaction channels.
+Best practices for connecting IoT platforms to the contact centre will be critical if companies want to create a seamless customer experience across all interaction channels.

 3. Artificial Intelligence: Machine Learning Hits Prime Time

 Artificial intelligence has seen explosive growth.
-Advanced speech analytics, which relies heavily on AI, has been used in the contact center for years to monitor interactions and trigger alerts for intervention.
+Advanced speech analytics, which relies heavily on AI, has been used in the contact centre for years to monitor interactions and trigger alerts for intervention.

 More recent AI advancements have fueled the growth of machine learning.